Western Products: Growth

 Suburban areas continued to thrive through the 1950s, and the light-truck market continued to grow.
 The demand for snowplows continued rising, allowing Western Products' sales to double between 1961 and 1968.
+In 1966, Western Products acquired its current headquarters on Milwaukee’s Northwest Side.

 The 1970s also proved to be a profitable time for the company, as its share of the national market for the type of snowplows mounted on light trucks rose from 33 percent in 1968 to 40 percent a decade later.
+By 1976, they started focusing solely on snowplow manufacturing and sold the construction equipment side of the business.

-In 1977 Douglas Seaman incorporated as Douglas Dynamics Incorporated, which he placed as the parent company for Western Welding & Manufacturing.
+In 1977 Douglas Seaman incorporated Douglas Dynamics as the parent company of Western Products.
 In 1984, Douglas Dynamics expanded, purchasing Fisher Engineering, a well respected competitor in the snow plow business.

 Expansion

 In November 2005 Douglas Dynamics purchased Blizzard Corporation, including their complete line of snowplows and snowplow patents.
 Among the patents was a patent for an "adjustable-wing snowplow" that allowed the blade to extend from 8 feet out to 10 feet.
 Douglas Dynamics incorporated that technology into both its existing snowplow brands.

-In the 3rd Quarter of 2012, Douglas Dynamics' profits declined considerably due to a record low snowfall.
+In 2019, Western Products purchased a former car dealership and converted it for additional office and manufacturing space.